cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ![Macmini](/assets/images/what-is-cloudflare/macmini.webp)

-You could think I have a big infrastructure with many employees or I'm using some big company to host this website, but no. This site is running from this ancient Macmini.
+You could think I have a big infrastructure with many employees or I'm using some big company to host this website, but no. This site is hosted on an ancient Mac Mini.
 Not only that but many of my services are deployed in that little Mac Mini.

 As a Linux server connected to the internet 24/7, this is a valuable resource for those who want to commit crimes on the internet.
-Is just a matter of planting some malicious script and everything could happen.
+It's just a matter of planting some malicious script and everything could happen.
 From somebody watching everything I'm doing on the internet, as crypto mining and even using it as a proxy for some illegal activity.
-So, having something between this server and the open internet is a great security measure.
+So, Placing something between this server and the open internet is a great security measure.

 ## Advantages